Koushik106/Expense-Tracker-GUI-/README.md

 1. Click **More info**
 2. Click **Run anyway**

-✅ The app is safe if you built it yourself or downloaded it from a trusted source.
+✅ The app is safe and the data is stored locally on your machine .

 ---